browserengineering/book/book/http.md

 ```

 That tells you that the host confirms that it, too, speaks `HTTP/1.0`,
-and that it found your request to be \"OK\" (which has a numeric code
+and that it found your request to be "OK" (which has a numeric code
 of 200).
 You may be familiar with `404 Not Found`; that's another
 numeric code and response, as are `403 Forbidden` or `500 Server
 Error`.
-There are lots of these codes, and they have a pretty neat
+There are lots of these codes,^[As any look at a [flow chart](https://github.com/for-GET/http-decision-diagram) will show] and they have a pretty neat
 organization scheme:^[The status text like `OK` can actually be
 anything and is just there for humans, not for machines.]

 -   The 100s are informational messages
 -   The 200s mean you were successful
--   The 300s request follow-up action (usually to follow a redirect)
+-   The 300s request follow-up action (usually a redirect)
 -   The 400s mean you sent a bad request
 -   The 500s mean the server handled the request badly